 When using regular white flour, you will typically mix the wet ingredients in a large mixing bowl and the dry ingredients in another bowl and then combine the two to avoid developing too much gluten.
 Because we're using oat flour, you don’t have to worry about that!
 That's also why the ingredients can be added together all at once.

-Step three: Mix in the remaining oats with a fork or spoon into the smooth batter.
+Step three: Mix the remaining oats with a fork or spoon into the smooth batter.
 Let the pancake mix rest for 5 minutes.
 This allows the batter to settle, the moisture to absorb properly, and evenly distribute the ingredients for a better overall rise.

 Step four: While the batter rests, heat a non-stick pan over medium heat with a little bit of butter, olive oil, or coconut oil.